petzkahe/progan_geodesics/README.md

   - Clone this repository to your machine.
   - Install conda using apt-get or similar.
 We use version 4.9.2 here.
-  - Create environment from this repo's environment.yml by typing in your terminal:
+  - In terminal, from the local clone directory, create environment using the included ```environment.yml:

   ```
   $ conda env create -f environment.yml